bjoern-hempel/service-checker/README.md

 ### 1.5) check that the given domains is assigned to the ip

-The given domains are assigned.
+The given domains should be assigned to the ip 46.163.114.68.

 ```
 user$ service-checker 46.163.114.68 -dn www.bienenfuettern.de -dn bienenfuettern.de